CSGuides/grad-job-guide/_applying/statements.md

 involvement with her local roller derby league).

+As of 2013, there exists a larger collection of such materials floating around in the email archives of recently-hired junior faculty in Software Engineering.
+Contact Claire if you're seriously on the market, and she will see if she can access it for you, so long as you solemnly vow to share your own materials after your search concludes.-->

+We now detail each statement in turn.

 ## Research Statement
 The traditional approach here is to craft your research statement by